-- in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vehicle, move the automatic transmission shift selector lever to the N position with the brake pedal depressed, and shift the 4WD shift switch to 2WD. - If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible. - The transfer case may be damaged if you continue driving with the warning light blinking rapidly.
+- in the 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vehicle, move the automatic transmission shift selector lever to the N position with the brake pedal depressed, and shift the 4WD shift switch to 2WD. - If the warning light is still on after the above operation, have your vehicle checked by a NISSAN dealer as soon as possible.